Chinese-American Graduate Student at Princeton University

 On July 17, 2017, Iran’s judiciary announced that Wang was sentenced to 10 years in prison on charges of spying for the United States.
 A spokesman for Iran’s judiciary said that an American had entered the country at the direction of the U.S. and was identified and arrested.
 “It has been confirmed and verified that this individual has come to Iran for infiltration,” the spokesman was quoted as saying.

-The U.S. State Department has not provided details on Wang’s case but has called on Tehran to immediately release “all U.S. citizens unjustly detained in Iran.”
-According to Princeton University, the U.S. has communicated with and provided support to Wang while in prison.
+The U.S. State Department did not provide details on Wang’s case but called on Tehran to immediately release “all U.S. citizens unjustly detained in Iran.”
+According to Princeton University, the U.S. communicated with and provided support to Wang while in prison.
 Since his confinement, Wang has had four consular visits by the Swiss embassy, which represents U.S. interests in Iran.
 Princeton University has also retained counsel for Wang in Iran, working daily to secure Wang’s release and to support him and his family.

 In May 2019, Wang reached his 1,000th day in prison—as his wife wrote in an op-ed, a period “twice the time the American diplomats were held hostage from 1979 to 1981.”

 On December 7, 2019, the Iranian regime released Wang from prison and transferred him to U.S. custody as part of a prisoner swap.
 Tehran freed Wang in exchange for the U.S. dropping charges against and releasing Iranian national Massoud Soleimani.
 Soleimani, a scientist, was arrested in 2018 for violating American sanctions laws by conspiring and attempting, without authorization, to export biological materials from the U.S. to Iran.
 Wang was held hostage by Iran for over 1,200 days.